Fluctuzz/Final_Project_Getting_Cleaning_Data/README.md

 ### Running the `run_analysis.R` script
-The working directory has to be in the `UCI HAR Dataset` folder and assuming the `run_analysis.R` script is also in the same folder.
+The `UCI HAR Dataset` folder and `run_analysis.R` script have to be in the working directory.
 Tidy dataset was generated with R version 3.5.3 (2019-03-11).
 `source("run_analysis.R")`

 ### Loading the tidy dataset in R